-MFA believes that expanded access should be explored while also recognizing the merit in multiple regimes, with appropriately calibrated rules for sophisticated institutional and high-net worth investors and others for broader investor participation.
-MFA encourages the Commission to assess current access to alternative asset classes and evaluate-along with Congress-whether rule-based, statutory, or other changes should be made to further democratize investment opportunities, while also ensuring investors are appropriately protected.
-We stand ready to work with the Commission and Congress as you consider these issues.
+MFA believes that expanded access should be explored while also recognizing the need for and the merit of multiple regimes, with appropriately calibrated rules and structures for sophisticated institutional and high-net worth investors and others for broader investor participation.
+MFA encourages the SEC and the DOL to assess current access to alternative asset classes and evaluate-along with Congress-whether rule-based, statutory, or other changes should be made to further democratize investment opportunities, while also ensuring investors are appropriately protected.

-3. Update the Custody Rule to Reflect Market Developments through Targeted Reforms
+III.
+Update the Custody Rule to Reflect Market Developments through Targeted Reforms

-MFA recommends that the 2023 custody proposal be withdrawn and that the Commission take a fresh look at the appropriate scope of the Custody Rule taking into consideration how markets have evolved.
+MFA recommends that the SEC's 2023 custody proposal be withdrawn and that the Commission take a fresh look at the appropriate scope of the adviser custody rule taking into consideration how markets have evolved.
 MFA supports sensible custodial practices for private funds and their managers and suggests targeted revisions to address certain longstanding issues and potential uncertainty relating to digital assets that are securities.

-The Custody Rule should be updated to reflect the types of securities and other contractually-based assets currently managed under the Advisers Act.
+The custody rule should be updated to reflect the types of securities and other contractually-based assets currently managed under the Investment Advisers Act of 1940.
 Examples include for the SEC to:

-- Expand the concept that applies to "privately offered securities" to other asset classes subject to the Custody Rule that are beyond the services offered by qualified custodians. - Provide guidance regarding the applicability of the Custody Rule for investments that settle on a non-delivery versus payment basis in the context of the authorized trading exception previously adopted by the Commission. - Provide guidance or potential relief for the audit requirements for funds that are winding down or otherwise have a "stub period" beyond the twelve-month audit period. - Revise the Custody Rule to address advisers' obligations relating to digital assets (in addition to working with the CFTC and other agencies regarding cryptocurrency regulation generally).
+- Expand the concept that applies to "privately offered securities" to other asset classes subject to the custody rule that are beyond the services offered by qualified custodians. - Provide guidance regarding the applicability of the custody rule for investments that settle on a non-delivery versus payment basis in the context of the authorized trading exception previously adopted by the Commission. - Provide guidance or potential relief for the audit requirements for funds that are winding down or otherwise have a "stub period" beyond the twelve-month audit period. - Revise the custody rule to address advisers' obligations relating to digital assets (in addition to working with the CFTC and other agencies regarding cryptocurrency regulation generally).